Draft Beer Systems

 Optimal Serving Temperatures

 The precise temperature at which a draft beer is served can significantly influence its flavor profile and mouthfeel.
+Belgian strong ales, for instance, are best served at warmer to unlock their complex flavors and aromas.
 Different styles of beer demand specific temperature ranges to ensure the best possible tasting experience.

-- Ales, IPAs, & Amber Beers: Ales and their variants like IPAs and amber beers generally benefit from slightly warmer temperatures.
+• Ales, IPAs, & Amber Beers: Ales and their variants like IPAs, amber beers, and amber lagers generally benefit from slightly warmer temperatures.
 A range of 40-45 degrees Fahrenheit is preferred, allowing the complexity of their flavors to shine through.

 Impact on Flavor and Mouthfeel

-- The temperature of beer affects the tongue's sensitivity to particular flavor compounds.
+• The temperature of beer affects the tongue’s sensitivity to particular flavor compounds.
 Colder temperatures can mute some flavors while emphasizing others, such as the bitterness in a hop-forward IPA or the maltiness of a dark lager.
+Serving certain beers at cellar temperature (50-55°F) enhances their flavor profiles, allowing the complex notes of Belgian ales, bocks, and other full-bodied beers to be fully appreciated.

-- Mouthfeel is also temperature-dependent.
+• Mouthfeel is also temperature-dependent.
 Stouts and porters, for example, are frequently served warmer to appreciate their creamy and smooth textures.
 In contrast, colder temperatures tend to enhance the carbonation and light body of beers like light lagers and pilsners, making them more refreshing.
+However, serving beer too cold can mask its virtues and enhance undesirable qualities such as bitterness and dryness.

 Draft Beer System Components